githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/53L4lkAfsJQ.jpg"
     },
     {
-        "name": "Slip 'N Skate",
-        "description": "Join Sonia, Shannon, and Vivian as we make a platformer with a twist - you have to land on a different tile before time runs out!
-But lots of things are going to try to get in your way", "youTubeId": "VQHgPg2T6yQ",
-        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/VQHgPg2T6yQ.jpg"
-    },
-    {
-        "name": "Food or Not Food?",
-        "description": "Join Richard, Hassan, Shannon, Joey, and Vivian as we make a game about a corgipillar.
-Press 'A' to scooch the corgi across the ground and catch as many yummy things as you can!
-Try to maximize your corgi's happiness :D We used the animation extension and status bar extension", "youTubeId": "kYdS9Ogb5Aw",
-        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/kYdS9Ogb5Aw.jpg"
-    },
-    {
-        "name": "Character dialog",
-        "description": "Join Richard, Vivian, and Joey as they make a game that shows off how to do character dialog, rpg style!
-The sound is messed up for the first minute or two, but it gets fixed so keep watching.", "youTubeId": "yTqoq0ewOyQ",
-        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/yTqoq0ewOyQ.jpg"
-    },
-    {
-        "name": "Spot the difference game!",
-        "description": "Join Richard, Shannon, and Vivian as we make a game where you have two images, and you have to decide if they're the same or different!
-We use some image manipulation blocks, the text sprite extension, and percent chance.", "youTubeId": "p6a9VDb_gLk",
-        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/p6a9VDb_gLk.jpg"
-    },
-    {
         "name": "Creating Biomes in Falling Duck",
         "description": "Join Daryl, Joey, Richard, and Shannon as they continue remixing falling duck!
 This time, we added a new snow biome to the game complete with snowmen and deadly icicles.", "youTubeId": "LaMNgJ7TPl8",